wences-sanchez/Knowledge-Base/pages/Linux Fundamentals.md

 			- When used without arguments, a  root shell is opened after entering the root password
 			- When used with a username as argument, a user shell is opened.
 		- `$ sudo` allows authorized users to run tasks with escalated privileges
-			- But to use it, you
+			- But to use it, you have to be a member of the sudo -
-		-
 		-